peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

  <a name='H3DU.BSplineCurve_split'></a>
 ### H3DU.BSplineCurve#split(u)

-Splits this B-Spline curve into two at the given point.
+Splits this B-spline curve into two at the given point.

 #### Parameters